sixtyandme logo

 (I will draw the line if what you loved doing was binge drinking, taking heavy drugs or gambling.
 Doing more of any of these is unlikely to help you at all.)

 I never set out to follow this course as a matter of principle.
 I just never stopped doing what I liked doing.
-I like writing and I still write as much as ever.
+For instance, I like writing and I still write as much as ever.
 I love my yoga and I do my best to keep at it through thick and thin (yes, balancing postures are increasingly difficult, but I try, teeter and have a laugh).

 Putting these together, I just wrote a book called The Granny Who Stands on her Head, which expands on my reflections on growing older.